How To Transition From Working For A Living To Retirement

 You Grow Older Yet Feel Young

-The biggest accomplishment in life is realizing you’ve managed to learn and to mature.
+The biggest accomplishment in life is realizing you’ve managed to learn and mature.
 As the decades pass, one after another, the revelation is we realize how naive we were.

 But for now, what we do is cement our gains, as life slows to a standstill, as we mentally jot down what we’ve learned, things we didn’t know a decade or even a year ago.